Apéry's constant: Properties

 where $|I| \leq \zeta(3) (1-\sqrt{2})^{4n}$, $P_n(z)$ are the Legendre polynomials, and the subsequences $b_n, 2 \operatorname{lcm}(1,2,\ldots,n) \cdot a_n \in \mathbb{Z}$ are integers or almost integers.

-It is still not known whether Apéry's constant is transcendental.
+Many people have tried to extend Apéry's proof that ζ(3) is irrational to other values of the Riemann zeta function with odd arguments.
+Although this has so far not produced any results on specific numbers, it is known that infinitely many of the odd zeta constants ζ(2n + 1) are irrational.
+In particular at least one of ζ(5), ζ(7), ζ(9), and ζ(11) must be irrational.

+Apéry's constant has not yet been proved transcendental, but it is known to be an algebraic period.
+This follows immediately from the form of its triple integral.

 Series representations

 Classical

 In addition to the fundamental series:

 Leonhard Euler gave the series representation:

 in 1772, which was subsequently rediscovered several times.

 Fast convergence

 Since the 19th century, a number of mathematicians have found convergence acceleration series for calculating decimal places of ζ(3).
 Since the 1990s, this search has focused on computationally efficient series with fast convergence rates (see section "Known digits").

 The following series representation was found by A. A. Markov in 1890, rediscovered by Hjortnaes in 1953, and rediscovered once more and widely advertised by Apéry in 1979:

 The following series representation gives (asymptotically) 1.43 new correct decimal places per term:

 The following series representation gives (asymptotically) 3.01 new correct decimal places per term:

 The following series representation gives (asymptotically) 5.04 new correct decimal places per term:

 It has been used to calculate Apéry's constant with several million correct decimal places.

 The following series representation gives (asymptotically) 3.92 new correct decimal places per term: